 In an interview with InTrend last year, Sajat admitted that she was a hermaphrodite raised as a man, but after her parents noticed that her behaviour and personality seem more feminine and female-like, they decided to rename her as a girl.
-Nur Sajat is currently in a relationship with fitness trainer Coach Yin.
+Nur Sajat was previously in a relationship with fitness trainer Coach Yin.

 2. Safiey Illias